-5 Best Moab Mountain Bike Trails
+Moab’s 5 Best Intermediate Mountain Bike Trails

-Navajo Rocks Chaco Loop has a 4.5 rating by 226 users.
-This trail system is an easy 25-minute (20 mile) drive from Moab along highway 191 turning West on highway 313.
-The Chaco loop is 17.4 miles of flowy singletrack with some technical sections, which are easily walkable for beginners and great fun for intermediate riders.
+The loop is a figure 8 shape, making it easy to cut it short and ride only half if you are crunched on time or energy.
+The entire 17 miles are one of our favorite intermediate trails in Moab, since it includes lots of flowy singletrack with some technical sections dispersed throughout, which are easily walkable for beginners and a nice challenge for intermediate riders.
 The scenery can’t be beat – you will be surrounded by the famous Moab red rock for much of the ride.
 Don’t forget to bring tons of water, you will need more than you think!

 Whichever trail you choose, Moab trail systems will not disappoint.
 Enjoy your ride!

 If you are looking for more outdoor adventure in Moab, check out our climbing, canyoneering and rafting trips!